pixeltris/TwitchAdSolutions/README.md

 ## NOTE/TODO

-Many of these solutions could do with improvements.
+NOTE: Many of these solutions could do with improvements.
 TODO: Add script to auto generate UserScript files from the uBlock Origin scripts.
+TODO: Test midroll ads.
+TODO: More testing in general.